 1928 GJCCo, amalgamate with several other canals to form the Grand Union Canal Company (New) (GUCC)

-1932 GJCC take over the Leicester Navigation, Loughborough Navigation and Erewash Canal Co.
+1932 GUCC take over the Leicester Navigation, Loughborough Navigation and Erewash Canal Co.

-1948 All Canals nationalised under Docks and Inland Waterways Executive.
+1948 All canals nationalised under Docks and Inland Waterways Executive.
+(DIWE)

 1949 Harborough Arm under threat from A6 road bridge lowering.